besideme95/besideme95/README.md

 Initially studied hospitality in Australia, bringing a unique blend of analytical skills and a decade of hospitality experience.<br>

 📊 Professional Background:<br>
-Over 5 years of hands-on experience in data analysis.<br>
+A decade of hands-on experience in hospitalty.<br>
 Currently focusing on honing skills in business analytics.<br>

 🚀 Continuous Learning:<br>